-We are ramping up our installations of high power (>=150kW DC) hubs on motorway and national road sites across the country.
-These hubs can provide up to 100 kilometres (km) of driving range in as little as six minutes.
+We are ramping up our installations of high power (from 50kW to 350kW DC) hubs on motorway and national road sites across the country.
+These hubs can provide up to 100km of driving range in as little as six minutes.